 Wondering what's hot on the quilting scene these days?
 You've come to the right place!
-In this episode, designer Camille Roskelley, a fifth-generation quilter and author of the new book, Simplify with Camille Roskelley: Quilts for the Modern Home, demos three fast, fun, and fresh directions for spicing up your work using monograms, blanket stitch, and rickrack.
+In this episode, designer Camille Roskelley, a fifth-generation quilter and author of the new book, Simplify - Quilts for the Modern Home with Camille Roskelley, demos three fast, fun, and fresh directions for spicing up your work using monograms, blanket stitch, and ricrac.
 Then Ricky chats with Susanne Woods, the acquisitions editor from C&T Publishing, about what to watch for in the sewing and crafting book market in the coming months.
-All this and more! from our on-location studio at beautiful Alden Lane Nursery.
+All this and more from our on-location studio at beautiful Alden Lane Nursery in Livermore, CA.

-If you love to collect tips-and to fuse-you'll love this show!
+If you love to collect tips, and to fuse, you'll love this show!
 First, Jennifer Keltner, editor of American Patchwork and Quilting, shares "Tricks in Your Toolbox: Top 10 Quilt Tips" - a sampling of great ideas for making your quilting experience even more enjoyable, accurate, and efficient.
-Next, quilt artist and teacher Frieda Anderson joins us for a show and tell of her fabulously fused quilts and to demonstrate how she builds a fusible applique design and how to make a decorative-edged fused binding.
+Next, quilt artist and teacher Frieda Anderson joins us for a show and tell of her fabulously fused quilts, demonstrates how she builds a fusible appliqué design, and how to make a decorative-edged fused binding.
 Finally, in a moving field piece, TQS visits New York City to view The National Tribute Quilt, conceived and orchestrated by the Steel Quilters of United States Steel Corporation in response to the events of September 11, 2001.
 Keep the Kleenex handy.

 You'll be going around in circles-the good kind!-when quilt artist, teacher, and author Dale Fleming reveals how she came to design her famous "6-Minute Circle."
 In addition, she shares her nifty technique for soft-curve piecing, offers some "gotta-try-‘em" tips for designing quilts that incorporate large-scale prints, and shows a variety of fabulous quilts to whet your creative appetite.
 Not only will you be informed and inspired, but you're sure to be motivated by Dale's "just do it" approach!